 Hazardous waste can harm people, pets, and the environment.
 These kinds of materials may be:

-You can take household hazardous waste to a disposal site.
+You can find options for donating or recycling hazardous household waste by using the recycling and donation finder.
 Or, you can get rid of it at seasonal waste collection events throughout Philadelphia.

 Collection events: Who can participate